Developer(s) – Snowblind Studios

 Aside from being somewhat typical of its genre, the story also has other flaws.
 It follows a group of Norrath’s champions battling to drive away forces of evil from the land.
 Whilst it can be argued that the story in Dark Alliance is no different, there was a lot more depth in the story in the former, and a series of sub-stories to keep things even more interesting; not to mention the voice acting was infinitely better with contributions from many highly acclaimed actors and actresses, including Jennifer Hale, Tony Jay and even John Rhys Davies of Lord of the Rings fame.
 But in Champions of Norrath, the voice acting can be described as mediocre; even laughable, despite the inclusion of Michael Bell, Greg Ellis, and even Malcolm McDowell.

 Originality – 5/10

-Though the gameplay is just as enjoyable as in Baldur’s Gate: Dark Alliance, the fact of the matter is that there is not a great deal else present for gamers to be able to differentiate it from it’s spiritual predecessor, or other games, save for the scenery and style.
+Though the gameplay is just as enjoyable as in Baldur’s Gate: Dark Alliance, the fact of the matter is that there is not a great deal else present for gamers to be able to differentiate it from its spiritual predecessor, or other games, save for the scenery and style.
 The inclusion of online play was fairly well implemented, but would be improved upon for the sequel and was still a question of trial and error at the time, as indeed was online multiplayer itself.

 In summation, although it can be very heavily and negatively compared to the Dark Alliance games, it doesn’t mean that Champions of Norrath is bad; not by a long shot.
 Just as much emphasis was put on gameplay, and there were no flaws in it at least.
-Given the choice I would much rather see flaws in aspects like story and even originality to a certain extent, as gameplay is, and should be considered as the most important aspect of any video game.
+Given the choice, I would much rather see flaws in aspects like the story and even originality to a certain extent, as gameplay is, and should be considered as the most important aspect of any video game.